Pisces-Project/Pisces/docs/source/api.rst

 Components & Substructures
 --------------------------

-These modules define the lower-level components of Pisces, including radial profiles for density, temperature, entropy, and more.
-These are often used directly or embedded in larger models.
+These modules define the lower-level building blocks of Pisces.
+They can be used directly for custom modeling or as embedded components within higher-level model classes.

+Profiles
+^^^^^^^^
+Radial and analytic profiles for density, temperature, entropy, and related quantities.
+These are the foundation for many physical models.

 .. autosummary::
     :caption: Profiles